 You already know that the wedding invitation you send will say so much about your style.
 So be sure to choose a rustic wedding invitation with natural flair to set the scene and let guests know it’ll be anything but a formal affair.
-Invitations with wood patterns, flowers and vintage designs are perfect for introducing your rustic wedding.
+We chose the Birch Tree Carvings to kick off our rustic wedding style story.

 Have a seat

 Get homespun and comfy with your seating for guests.
 Gather up old wooden chairs in different styles and finishes for your outdoor wedding and to use inside around your tables at the reception.
 Or cover bales of hay in old quilts or pretty fabric for ceremony seating.

 The two fabrics couldn’t be more different…until you bring them together at your rustic wedding!
 Layer lace on burlap bands for cake accents.
 Line your reception tables with burlap instead of traditional linens.
 Even create a burlap aisle runner!
 Now that’s walking down the aisle rustic style.

 Loose, natural and colorful are the words you want to keep in mind when choosing flowers for your rustic wedding.
 Wildflowers caught up in informal bouquets and tied with brown satin ribbon or twine are carefree and sweet.
 Garden blossoms in little vases make beautiful table centerpieces.
 And don’t forget the humble baby’s breath.
 When used in bunches, it goes from filler to fabulous!

 Imagine walking down the aisle on that aisle runner in a big, satin ball gown.
 Um…doesn’t quite work, does it?
 Since your rustic wedding location will probably be somewhat or a lot informal, choose a bridal gown that fits in with the surroundings.
 Lace in soft folds, sheer layers of chiffon, whispers of raw silk — all have a natural element to their look and won’t distract from your day.